 This course deals with quantifying the information contained in data (messages) to be transmitted and in encoding data.
 Both aspects are the subject of information theory.
 In the present connected world with huge amounts of digital information to be transmitted all the time and in all directions, encoding has to be done as efficiently as possible with regard to reducing transmission time and storage space.
 Information theory is a key tool in achieving this goal.
 The course highlights the fundamental role of the statistical concept of entropy in information theory and presents some of the most efficient coding schemes.
-Since channels for transmission of information are usually subject to noise, errors may occur.
-Hence, reliable transmission requires encoding schemes which allow for error detection and error correction.
+Since channels for transmission requires encoding schemes which allow for error detection and error correction.
 This is the core subject of coding theory.
 Another reason for encoding is secrecy (But this is the subject of cryptology and is not considered in this course).
 The mathematical statistics basis of this course is probability theory, discrete random variables, homogeneous Markov chains, and matrix calculus.

-Course Description: Statistical Methods for Reliability Analysis IV NOF Credits: 12 NOF Level: 8
+Course Description: Statistical Methods for Reliability Analysis IV